 The Saco River watershed supports a diverse array of warmwater and coldwater resident fish species (Table 1).
 Of these species, several are managed for recreational fisheries.
 The Maine Department of Inland Fisheries and Wildlife (MDIFW) stocks brook trout, brown trout, lake trout, and landlocked Atlantic salmon in the Saco River watershed.
 Many of the colder streams have native populations of brook trout and naturally reproducing populations of brown trout.
 The 1987 Management Plan for the Saco River outlines the habitat suitability throughout the drainage for brown trout and brook trout.
-Between the Cataract Project and the New Hampshire border, an estimated 149,136 units of brown trout habitat and 15,038 habitat units of brook trout in lakes, rivers, and streams of the Saco River watershed.
+Between the Cataract Project and the New Hampshire border, an estimated 149,136 units of brown trout habitat and 15,038 habitat units of brook trout habitat have been identified.
+The NHDFG stocks brook trout, brown trout, and rainbow trout in lakes, rivers, and streams of the Saco River watershed.
 The NHDFG also stocks landlocked Atlantic salmon in several major lakes.
 Habitat units for these species have not been mapped in New Hampshire.